 As Nick Morgan says, “the difference between a story and an anecdote is the presence of conflict.”
 Rather than tell, we need to reveal.
-Suspense creates anticipation around what the answer might be, which automatically gets people more involved in what you’re saying.
+Suspense helps create anticipation around what the answer might be, which automatically gets people more involved in what you’re saying.

 When we’re putting messages together, it’s critical to figure out how to put conflict into place.
 The format of the Red Thread can help you because you’re always looking for what the problem is that’s getting in the way of the goal.
 When you’re looking at your message, ask yourself: are you giving away what you want people to do too soon?

 There was a little girl who was about to go on a long journey, on a cruise ship with her family.
 And after they’d unpacked and got everything ready, they decided to explore the decks a bit.
-But while they were doing that there was a man who noticed the little girl, and he kept looking at her, and eventually came over to the parents and said, “I’m so sorry, but I’m going to have to ask you to bring your little girl and come with me.”
+But while they were doing that there was a man who noticed the little girl.
+And he kept looking at her.
+Eventually came over to the parents and said, “I’m so sorry, but I’m going to have to ask you to bring your little girl and come with me.”

-This was the last day, they were about to leave.
-And they were heartbroken, and they just couldn’t believe that their dreams for this journey were over.
+This was the last day.
+They were about to leave.
+And they were heartbroken.
+They just couldn’t believe that their dreams for this journey were over.
 But a few days later, their perspective on the entire episode completely changed.
 Why?
 Because a few days later, that ship sank; it was the Titanic.

 Now that’s an awesome story, and that version of it is one that I first heard from a colleague of mine, a master storyteller named D. R. Carlson.
 The amazing thing about it was that D.R. followed that story by telling me how he had first heard it.
 Now how did he first hear it, and what does that have to do with any of this?
 Well, stay tuned, and we’ll talk about just that.
 I’m Tamsen Webster of TamsenWebster.com, and this is Find the Red Thread.